 Be sure to engage in conversation with your applicants while avoiding the interrogation style interview approach.
 You should allow them to be their natural selves if you truly want to get the most realistic picture of their character and abilities.

 Even with this advice, we’ve seen MSPs dwell in the dark about where to actually look for these individuals.
 If this is the case for you, we’ve got your back!
-If you are ready to start hiring the best technicians for your MSP or need help desk consultation to implement the best scalable practices, check out our MSP staffing services page for more information!
+If you are ready to start hiring the best technicians for your MSP or need help desk consultation to implement the best scalable practices, check out our MSP staffing services page for more information here!

 Kristina @ Support Adventure